telerik/blazor-docs/components/datepicker/increment-steps.md

 All values default to `1` to provide every possible option.
 If you set a value larger than the available options in the time portion (such as Minute=70) the component will increment the date with the designated value (1 hour and 10 minutes in this example).

->caption Change the steps (intervals) in the date input
+>caption Change the steps (intervals) in the date picker

 ````CSHTML
 @selectedDateTime.ToString("yyyy MMM dd, HH:mm:ss tt")